7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 The most distinguishing trait of Saifuddien Mosque is its large rounded dome made of pure gold.
 Its bright color and reflective nature were strategically used so that locals could orient themselves to it with ease.
 The mosque borders a picturesque man-made lagoon.
 In 1967, a replica of the Mahligai Barge was added inside the lagoon to represent the 1,400th anniversary of the Nuzul Al-Quran (when the Quran was revealed to the Prophet Muhammad).
 A long walkway splits the lagoon on the way to the mosque’s primary entrance.

 There is an extensive garden and park just behind the mosque.
 The park gets busy from late afternoon to mid-evening, when locals come to relax.
 There are also tricycles for rent and ample space to sit.
-The mosque is beautifully lit up in the evening, with bright green lights accentuating the building’s details.
+The mosque is beautifully lit in the evening, with bright green lights accentuating the building’s detail.

 How To Visit SOAS Mosque

-• Saifuddien Mosque is closed to non-Muslim visitors on Thursdays.
+Saifuddien Mosque is closed to non-Muslim visitors on Thursdays.

-• Fridays are busy with locals (because of Friday prayer).
+Fridays are busy with locals (because of Friday prayer).
 Visitors can enter from 4:30 - 5:30 pm.

-• Non-Muslim visitor hours for the other five days are: 8:30 am - 12 pm, 1:30 pm - 3 pm and 4:30 pm - 5:30 pm.
+Non-Muslim visitor hours on the other 5 days are: 8:30 am - 12 pm, 1:30 pm - 3 pm and 4:30 pm - 5:30 pm.
 Breaks are due to prayer times.

-• The call to prayer echos through the city center.
+The call to prayer echos through the city center.

-• Most establishments close during prayer time.
+Most establishments close during prayer time.

 Jame’ Asr Hassanil Bolkiah Mosque